MASSHUU12/godot-confirma/addons/confirma/docs/TESTING.md

 ### Writing tests

-Confirma will detect all tests, regardless of where in the project they're placed them.
+Confirma will detect all tests, regardless of where in the project they're placed.

 Each class that contains tests must be labelled with the `TestClass` attribute.
 Each test method must be tagged with the `TestCase` attribute.